tailhook/vagga/docs/build_steps.rst

         Setting the option to ``false`` is useful for setting up custom version of the node.js.

+   install-yarn
+        (default ``true``) Whether to install yarn package automatically (even if ``install-node`` is false).
+Yarn only installed if ``!Yarn*`` commands are used.

+   yarn-exe
+        (default is ``/usr/lib/yarn/bin/yarn``) The yarn command to use for installation of packages if ``!Yarn*`` commands are used.

+        The reason we have full path here is because vagga's own search mechanims for executables doesn't resolve absolute symlinks well.
+        (I.e. bare executable name will work here as long as it's not an absolute symlink).
+We may fix this in the future releases.

 .. step:: YarnDependencies

    Works similarly to :step:`NpmDependencies` but installs packages using yarn